 Corn uses little nitrogen at the beginning of its life, but as the plant grows rapidly, so does its use of nitrogen.
 To sustain the rapid growth and maximize yield there has to be nitrogen present during those growth periods.
 If adequate nitrogen is not present, the result is lower yield potential.

 Spoon feeding nitrogen as it’s often referred to is targeting nitrogen applications in small doses to maximize crop uptake.
 The timing of those doses corresponds to the periods of rapid nitrogen uptake during the growing season.
 Fertigation and top dress applications are great ways to put nitrogen where you want it when it’s needed most.
 Nitrogen management starts with soil tests after the previous crop is harvested and needs to continue through the entire growing season.

 So, how should a “practical” nitrogen model work?

 Once you have collected all this base information: total nitrogen required to attain the yield goal, timing to maximize efficiency, and a plan to deal with excessive moisture, it is time to start looking at other layers of information.
 Data such as soil texture mapping, NDVI images, a yield map or even an elevation map will help guide you toward the big question – how much nitrogen is necessary to deal with the variability, and where should I put it?

-Below is an example of how EC data can show the variability within a field.
+Below is an example of how soil texture mapping can show the variability within a field.

 We follow this same philosophy with all your nutrient needs.
 Models can be used for all nutrients, when you have the proper information and data.
 So, whether you are fertilizing a whole field, or want to take advantage of the variability in your fields, we have the means necessary to help you manage all your fertility needs.